FransAris/csharpdb/README.md

 # Task Management API Case study / project

 This is my experimental project to learn how to build a C# backend with a React frontend.
 I wanted to try making something like a headless CMS to manage tasks, to get familiar with a job posting which is doing something along these lines (though probably far from the same).
-Up until now I found it to be a really cool approach, especially given that CMS's for large ogranisations with a lot of (sub)organisations can easily lead to a very bloaty experience (despite best efforts).
+Up until now I found it to be a really cool approach, especially given that CMS's for large organisations with a lot of (sub)organisations can easily lead to a very bloaty experience (despite best efforts).

 ## What's This All About?